AI4Finance-Foundation/RLSolver/README.md

-# ElegantRL_Solver: High-performance RL Solvers
+# ElegantRL_Solver: High-performance GPU-based Solvers for NP-hard and NP-complete Problems

-We aim to find high-quality optimum, or even (nearly) global optimum, for nonconvex/nonlinear optimizations (continuous variables) and combinatorial optimizations (discrete variables).
+We aim to showcase the machine learning deliver the best benchmark performance for NP-hard and NP-complete problems.

-We provide pretrained neural networks to perform real-time inference for nonconvex optimization problems.
+In the meantime, this repo will also include our codes and tricks when playing with nonconvex and nonlinear optimization problems.

 [Benchmark](http://plato.asu.edu/bench.html) for combinatorial optimization problems.

-This project is built on [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL) and [OpenAI Gym](https://github.com/openai/gym).
+For deep reinforcement learning algorithms, we use [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL) and [OpenAI Gym](https://github.com/openai/gym).

 The following two key technologies are under active development: